dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/USAGE.md

 ### -b DYNAMIC_DATABASE, --dynamic_database DYNAMIC_DATABASE

 Path for a custom Dynawo model database to be used in the Dynawo simulations.
+This should have a file named assembling.xml and another named setting.xml.

 ### -m, --multithreading